-The ratio of compensation for female employees to male employees is compensation for female employees equal to 41.88% and compensation for male employees equal to 58.12%.
+The composition of compensation by gender is 41.88% for females and 58.12% for males.

 The company discloses information on salary increases and communicates to employees to understand the criteria for salary increases that are consistent with their work performance.
 Reports on compensation paid to employees are disclosed to relevant departments, and the Company arranges for annual measurement of differences in compensation for female and male employees.